MrAshRhodes/tidytabs/README.md

 - Organize tabs on-demand from the popup or automatically via Auto Mode
 - Three organization methods
-  - Category: AI-powered grouping with your custom categories
+  - Category: AI-powered semantic grouping
   - Last Access: Groups like Just Now, Recent, Earlier Today, Yesterday, This Week, Older
   - Frequency: Most Used, Frequently Accessed, Occasionally Used, Rarely Used
-- Groq Free Tier by default (no API key required).
-Optional OpenAI or Anthropic for your own keys
+- Groq provider supported.
+In this public repo, you must provide a Groq API key (via Settings) or add a local embedded key; see the GroqKey section below.
+OpenAI and Anthropic are bring-your-own-key.
-- AI-first policy: Only uses your defined categories.
+- AI-first policy: Uses strict prompts to avoid invented categories.
 If AI cannot confidently match, tabs go to Uncategorized
 - Duplicate group prevention and category consolidation
 - Beautiful design system, smooth micro-interactions, dark/light/auto themes
 - Privacy-focused: data stored locally in your browser; only AI API calls are made when you use Category mode